chrisprobert/freenome-build/README.md

 # freenome-build
 Packaging and build tools.

+** This is alpha quality software and should not be used for production workloads **

 ## Bootstrapping requires scripts/conda_build.sh
 Each repo must clone the freenome-build repo during a travis build so that it can call `scripts/conda_build.sh`.
 This requires that that repo on travis has a github access token generated locally using the ruby travis script.
 For example for LIMS-API I ran the following